Gerald Mason: Investigation

 The murders of Officers Phillips and Curtis touched off a homicide investigation that continued for almost half a century.
 In 1960, the murder weapon was recovered a mile from the crime in a back yard.
 The serial number was traced to a purchase at Sears in Shreveport, Louisiana, under the alias George D. Wilson.
 The signature was matched to "Wilson's" signature on a downtown YMCA receipt, located near the Sears store.
 El Segundo detectives proceeded to track down every George D. Wilson in the United States.
 However all were ruled out, and the investigation went cold.

 For the next 46 years, Mason was a law-abiding citizen.
 He owned seven service stations, married, and raised a family.
 He was later described by friends and neighbors as friendly and helpful.

 In 2002, with advances in computerized finger-printing technology, the FBI decided to expand the system to include prints collected during arrests in all 50 states.
-A match based on the partial left thumb prints lifted from the steering wheel of the stolen car, came back about a man convicted of burglary in 1956 in Columbia.
+A match based on the partial left thumb prints lifted from the steering wheel of the stolen car, came back to a man convicted of burglary in 1956 in Columbia.
 He had served time for that case.
 Besides the matching fingerprint the evidence was also based on matching handwriting, thus linking him to the murder weapon.

 Police located Mason, who had returned to and was still living in his hometown of Columbia, South Carolina.
 Following his arrest, Mason was further identified by the bullet graze wound scar on his back from a bullet fired by Officer Phillips in 1957.

 Mason told detectives, "I really don't have an explanation for why this happened.
 I wish I did."
 When asked why he had raped a 15-year-old girl, Mason responded that he no longer remembered.